 One of the only full-fledged first person shooters available in VR, Arizona Sunshine drops you into the smoldering heat of an American Southwest that is currently littered with zombies.
 Using the Oculus Touch, you can aim, shoot, and reload dozens of weapons.
 More open than other shooters in VR, Arizona Sunshine has a campaign mode that lets players explore the deserts and caves in search of an escape.
 After the campaign is finished, there are both single- and multiplayer horde modes, which force you to fight off hordes of the undead.
 Arizona Sunshine is a fast-paced gore-fest filled with bloodied, hungry zombies.
 It’s slick and demonstrates how the Oculus Rift can deliver complete packages with multiple game modes.

 For people used to playing traditional video games and looking to ease into the world of VR, Chronos is a great option.
-An easy comparison to make is to liken it to Dark Souls.
+An easy comparison is Dark Souls.
 It’s a game full of pitched sword duels in which you have to carefully land blows and defend against the attacks of your foes to stay alive.
-Chronos also eschews the usual VR approach of the first-person viewpoint — in which you see the game through the eyes of the character you’re playing as — in favor of the third-person view, where you watch and control the action from a separate perspective, much like a camera recording an event.
+Chronos eschews the usual VR approach of the first-person viewpoint — in which you see the game through the eyes of the character you’re playing as — in favor of the third-person view, where you watch and control the action from a separate perspective, much like a camera recording an event.